Do the Accounts of the Healing of the Centurion’s Servant in the Gospels of Matthew and Luke Contradict?

 One must understand context, purpose, custom, and the audience the Gospel writers are putting forth to the people.
 Matthew has a certain purpose for his Gospel, and Luke has another with totally different audiences.

 But why the discrepancy when it comes to who Jesus spoke with?
-This source writes:
+The source writes:

 “Both Matthew and Luke are correct.
 In the 1st century, it was understood that when a representative was sent to speak for his master, it was as if the master was speaking himself.
 Even in our day this is still the case.
 When the Secretary of State meets individuals from other countries, he goes out in the name of the President of the United States.
 In other words, what he says, the president says.
 Therefore, Matthew states that a centurion came entreating Jesus about his sick slave, when in fact the centurion sent others on his behalf.
 So, when Matthew declares that the centurion was speaking, this was true, even though he was (as Luke indicated) speaking through his official representative.”
 (When Critics Ask, by Geisler & Howe, p.334, emphasis added).